Modern History: Excellent!

 I was immediately struck with how… how nice this place was.
 It’s evident that most of these Gold Coast towns with money have well-kept historical society museums.
-I should note that entrance to Greenwich’s costs 8 bucks, Fairfield’s is 5 or 6, Stamford’s was a forced “voluntary” donation or 3 or so and Westport’s zero, with no pushy donation request (which, of course, results in a bigger donation from me).
-Turns out, they probably don’t need a dime, as their website (another well-above town-museum-average endeavor) notes their corporate sponsors, and the list is very impressive.
+At the time of my visit, Greenwich and Fairfield’s museums charged entrance fees and this place did not.
+They probably don’t need a dime, as their website (another well-above town-museum-average endeavor) notes their corporate sponsors, and the list is very impressive.
 (Banks, hedge funds, Newman’s Own, financial houses, etc.)

 The money was reflected in the sharp literature we scooped up about the exhibit.
 The pamphlets were slick and professionally done.
 And the exhibit itself was top-notch; certainly superior to most temporary exhibits in historic house and/or town history museums.
 And not just because we were so enamored with the subject matter; no, Westport does it up right.

-Anyone who is at least marginally interested or familiar with the mid-century modernist movement in American knows that southern Connecticut was a hot bed – if not thehot bed of the movement.
+Anyone who is at least marginally interested or familiar with the mid-century modernist movement in American knows that southern Connecticut was a hotbed – if not thehotbed of the movement.
 The most famous enclave is in New Canaan where the Harvard Five left their indelible mark.
-Philip Johnson’s Glass House is also in New Canaan (CTMQ Visit here and is that rare beast: a modernist structure (structures, actually) National Historic Landmark (CTMQ report here).
+Philip Johnson’s Glass House is also in New Canaan and is that rare beast: a modernist National Historic Landmark.

 But what about Westport?
 Turns out, Westport has a rather extensive smattering of mid-century moderns too, and they feel it’s high time we start recognizing them.
 And so they did, with this exhibit at the Wheeler House.
 (I should note at this point that beyond the main gallery and what they call the Little Gallery at the Wheeler House, there is also the historical society’s permanent Victoriana collection and other things you’d more likely find at historic house museums.
 I’ll get to that stuff as well.)

 Poking around, I think my favorite house is the Paul Rand house in Weston.
 First of all, you should know who Paul Rand is; perhaps the most iconic graphic designer of the last century.
-In rapidfire succession in 1960 Rand busted out the ABC, Westinghouse and UPS logos which are all still in use today.
-I love him.
-Anyway, his house was designed by a disciple of Mies van der Rohe, which is evident with is boxy shape and clean lines.
+In rapidfire succession in 1960 Rand created the ABC, Westinghouse and UPS logos which are all still in use today.
+A prolific graphic designer.
+Anyway, his house was designed by a disciple of Mies van der Rohe, which is evident with its boxy shape and clean lines.